 I will obey his commandment to follow, to read the scriptures, to study them and to put my name in the passages.
 If you do the same, you’ll find his love for you.
 You’ll see his plan and how happy it’ll make you.
 Christ is not a restricting being, he’s a freeing being.

 Crawl, toddle, walk, run, read, study, apply and pray always.
-Jesus is next to you waiting for you to call upon his name so that he can carry you.
+Get closer to Jesus, He is waiting for you to call upon his name so that he can carry you.

 Please support us to reach others by sharing this article